doc4d/docs/docs/Project/search-replace.md

 :::note

-When no searchable component is found, only the project name is displayed (the menu is not available).
+When no searchable component is found, only the project name is displayed (no menu is available).

 :::